sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | `TIMELAPSE1090_INTERVAL` | Snapshot interval in seconds | `10` |
 | `TIMELAPSE1090_HISTORY` | Time saved in hours | `24` |

+## Web Pages

+If you have configured the container as described above, you should be able to browse to the following web pages:
+You should now be able to browse to:

+* <http://dockerhost/> to access the tar1090 web interface.
+* <http://dockerhost/?replay> to see a replay of past data
+* <http://dockerhost/?heatmap> to see the heatmap for the past 24 hours
+* <http://dockerhost/?heatmap&realHeat> to see a different heatmap for the past 24 hours
+* <http://dockerhost/?pTracks> to see the tracks of all planes for the past 24 hours
+* <http://dockerhost/graphs1090/> to see performance graphs

 ## Paths

 No paths need to be mapped through to persistent storage.
 However, if you don't want to lose your range outline and aircraft tracks/history and heatmap / replay data on container restart, you can optionally map these paths: